awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 ### Key management<a name="encryption-key-mgmt"></a>

 AWS KMS does not directly store customer data\.
-Instead, AWS KMS is responsible for storing and protecting AWS KMS keys, which are logical entities backed by encryption key material\.
+Instead, AWS KMS is responsible for storing and protecting AWS KMS keys, which are logical entities backed by cryptographic key material\.

 Key material for KMS keys is supported by a distributed fleet of FIPS 140\-2 Level\-2–validated hardware security modules \(HSMs\)\.
 Each AWS KMS HSM is a standalone cryptographic hardware appliance designed to provide dedicated cryptographic functions to meet the security and scalability requirements of AWS KMS\.